MrPingQi/MS-HLMO_registration-v1.0/README.md

 Code for the paper “MS-HLMO: Multi-scale Histogram of Local Main Orientation for Remote Sensing Image Registration” [Online].
 Available: https://ieeexplore.ieee.org/document/9837033

-If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com or 3120205425@bit.edu.cn).
+If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com).

 Run this code by the following procedures: